life-itself/tao/issues/README.md

 # Issues / Tasks

-An issue is a way to put ideas/tasks into GitLab without impacting your repo.
+An issue is a way to log ideas/tasks.
 They can be edited to be open or closed, with the ability to organise them with tags, assign them to people in the group and apply due dates.

 We create issues for most tasks we are working on.
 The following provides the pattern for creating and managing issues.
 We recommend you follow this pattern for two reasons: